 Home for Good (HFG) is a $12.75 million Pay for Success project designed to help 150 residents of Anchorage, Alaska experiencing persistent homelessness access permanent housing and supportive services.
-The Municipality of Anchorage, the United Way of Anchorage, Social Finance, and more than 20 other government, nonprofit, and philanthropic organizations are collaborating on this three-year initiative, which launched in October 2020.
+The Municipality of Anchorage, United Way of Anchorage, Social Finance, and more than 20 other government, nonprofit, and philanthropic organizations are collaborating on this three-year initiative, which launched in October 2020.

 This project represents an innovative approach to Pay for Success financing where philanthropy provides initial funding and then government takes over financial support in later stages, so long as outcomes are achieved.